Yamaha EX5: Features

+Sound patches ("Voices") can be assembled from either a maximum of four AWM2 oscillators ("Elements"), or a combination variously fewer AWM2 Elements with two AN Elements (either layered or duophonically), or one monophonic VL Element, or one AN Element with three FDSP/AWM2 Elements.

+Non-AWM2-only Voice types are monotimbral, as only one patch incorporating AN, VL, or FDSP may be used in a multitimbral setup ("Performance"), which also reduces insert effects to one (from four), and all other Performance Voices must be AWM2-only.

 The EX5 has extensive sampling capabilities.
 Samples can be used in AWM sounds, or assigned to individual keys on the keyboard and saved to floppy disk or an external storage device.
 The sample memory is 1MB, and this can be expanded to 65MB with volatile SIMM memory.
 Non-volatile Flash Memory can be installed to allow samples to be retained between power cycles.
-Flash memory capacity can be either 8MB or 16MB.
+Flash memory capacity can be either 4MB or 8MB.
+(Beginning in the 2010s, aftermarket flashROM up to 16MB became sporadically available.)
+An optional SCSI interface was available to connect external mass storage drives for samples (and other user data).

 EX5 has a built-in 16-track sequencer, and a 4-track arpeggiator with 50 preset patterns.

 There was a limited edition released at the end of production, Yamaha EX5S (also known as the "Millennium Edition").
 This model came in a silver casing and is only distributed for the Asian market.
-There were only 500 copies produced.
+Only 500 units were produced.

 EX5R

-The EX5 also came as a sound module on the market.
-This model was the EX5R and had all the functions of the EX5, except a keyboard.
+The EX5 was also released as a rack-mountable sound module.
+The EX5R had all the functions of the EX5, only missing the keyboard.